MukulAggarwal21/MukulAggarwal21/README.md

 <!--
 **MukulAggarwal21/MukulAggarwal21** is a ✨ _specIal_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you srarted;
+Here are some ideas to get you sTarted;

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...